WalletConnect/walletconnect-docs/docs/kotlin/web3inbox/usage.md

 ## Create Web3Inbox.View
-Once [Web3Inbox client is initalized](#initialize-web3inbox-client) all the's left to do is to place Web3Inbox.View in your app.
+Once the Web3Inbox client is [initialized](#intialize), all that's left to do is to place the `Web3Inbox.View` in your app.
 We support both [Compose](https://developer.android.com/jetpack/compose)  and Android XML.
-We advise to allow `Web3Inbox.View` to use the whole screen.
+We advise allowing the `Web3Inbox.View` to use the whole screen.

 ### Prevent reloading of Web3Inbox